-The bank recognises deferred tax assets only to the extent that it is probable that taxable profits will be available against which the tax-reducing effects can be utilised.
-The profit projection is based on the latest business planning as of December 2024 approved by the Supervisory Board of the bank and therefore reflects management's view of future business prospects.
-The tax planning period of the bank is five years.
-For details on the recognised amounts see notes 13 and 20.
+The group recognises deferred tax assets only to the extent that it is probable that taxable profits will be available against which the tax-reducing effects can be utilised.
+The profit projection is based on the latest business planning as of December 2024 approved by the Supervisory Board of the group and therefore reflects management's view of future business prospects.
+The tax planning period of the group is five years.
+For details on the recognised amounts see Notes 13 and 19.